webfarmer/decisionsai/README.md

 | Exit | Exit the application |

 Note: Some commands may have multiple variants or trigger words.
 The AI assistant is designed to understand natural language, so slight variations in phrasing may also work.

+> **WARNING**: The AI assistant is not perfect and may not understand all commands.
+The ability to "transcribe" , "translate" and "dictate" is still somewhat flaky, and prone to break and bug out.
+Work in progress.

+## License

+This project is licensed under the CRYSTAL LOGIC (PTY) LTD COMMUNITY LICENSE AGREEMENT.
+See the [LICENSE.md](LICENSE.md) file for details.